trevoro/bash-bunyan/README.md

 ## Usage

-To use bash-bunyan in your bash script, source the 'bunyan' script
+To use bash-bunyan in your bash script, source the 'bunyan' script then use one of the level names to log directly.
 ex:

     $ cat example.sh